circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 1. For security best practice, create a new [IAM user](https://aws.amazon.com/iam/details/manage-users/) specifically for CircleCI.

-2. Add your [AWS access keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) to CircleCI as either [project environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) or [context environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-context).
-Store your Access Key ID in a variable called `AWS_ACCESS_KEY_ID` and your Secret Access Key in a variable called `AWS_SECRET_ACCESS_KEY`.
+2. Add your [AWS access keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) to CircleCI – store your Access Key ID in a variable called `AWS_ACCESS_KEY_ID` and your Secret Access Key in a variable called `AWS_SECRET_ACCESS_KEY`. {% include snippets/env-var-or-context.md %}

 3. Use the orb's `sync` command to deploy.
 Note the use of [workflows]({{ site.baseurl }}/2.0/workflows/) to deploy only if the `build` job passes and the current branch is `master`.